jeannie2/fbi-wanted/README.md

 ## Install instructions

-Click Code and copy the ssh link.
-Use the command $ git clone [ssh link] and run local server.
-View demo on GitHub Pages or Railway.
-Run with fbiwanted-backend repo
+Click Code and copy the ssh link, on command line $git clone the file and run "npm run serve".
+Also git clone 'fbiwanted-backend' repo and "npx nodemon" (run both 'fbi-wanted' and 'fbiwanted-backend' together).

 ## Sources